craftcms/docs/docs/commerce/1.x/docs/discounts.md

 This limit is controlled at the discount ID level, meaning if you change the coupon code itself, the counter still applies.

 ### Reset Counter
 After this coupon has been used at least once, there is the ability to reset all usage counters.
-This applies to all conditions based on the discount ID, not the 'Per Email Address Coupon Limit', which is based on the coupon code itself.
+This applies to all conditions based on the discount ID, not the “Per Email Address Coupon Limit”, which is based on the coupon code itself.